 Just as artists through the ages are influenced by earlier artists, past styles, and therefore the characteristics of past eras, designers and visual communicators also can look to history for inspiration.
 A design era can influence a graphic designer, who might repeat motifs that emulate a particular style.
 One needs to have a broad overview of the major eras that can influence your work.
 There have been hundreds of art and design movements of different sizes and significance over the centuries, some regarding the approach of a particular place, others may be few creative disciplines.
 There are certain art and design movements that students should be familiar with.
 We have stated a few art and design movements in order.
 They are:

 1. ARTS AND CRAFTS MOVEMENT:

 The art and craft movement is much more than the 1970 survival.
 It began in England in the 1800s and was later adopted in North America.
-This was after the industrial revolution which is one of the main reasons that the worlds art and craft movement exists.
-The movement is admired for its use of top quality materials and its emphasis on utility in design.
-The practitioners of the movement strongly believed that the connection forged between the artist and his run through handcraft was the key to producing both human fulfilment and delightful items that would be useful on an everyday basis.
-As a result, arts and crafts artists are largely associated with the vast range of the decorative arts and architecture as opposed to the high arts of painting and sculpture.
+This was after the industrial revolution which is one of the main reasons that the world's art and craft movement exist.
+The movement is admired for its use of top-quality materials and its emphasis on utility in design.
+The practitioners of the movement strongly believed that the connection forged between the artist and his run-through handcraft was the key to producing both human fulfillment and delightful items that would be useful on an everyday basis.
+As a result, arts and crafts artists are largely associated with the vast range of decorative arts and architecture as opposed to the high arts of painting and sculpture.